seapagan/update_repo/README.md

 - Error checking and reporting for the git processes `[IN PROGRESS]`
   * Add more failure cases, not all git errors fail with "fatal:"
 - retry for connection issues etc (config setting).
-- Add extra (optional) stats / info at end-of-job :
+- Improve the stats / info at end-of-job :
-  * list of changed repos
   * errors or connection problems `[IN PROGRESS]`
   * _more..._
 - Add command line options to override configuration, and even specify an alternate config file.
 Any options so specified will have precedence over settings specified in the configuration file.